dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/button/demos.md

 ### Custom button content

-This is, as all of the demos, only an example how to achieve various needs, and not that you should do it.
+This is, as all of the demos, only an example of how to achieve various needs, and not that you should do it.

 <ButtonCustomContent />